-Montenegro (Podgorica), Moldova (Chisinau), Serbia (Belgrade), Bulgaria (Sofia) were on the cheaper end of the scale and all four countries came in at £31 for the cost of an average airbnb, with hotels priced between £36 and £42.
+Montenegro (Podgorica), Moldova (Chisinau), Serbia (Belgrade), Bulgaria (Sofia) were on the cheaper end of the scale and all four countries came in at £31 for the cost of an average airbnb, with hotel prices between £36 and £42.

 Topping the list as the most expensive destinations to take a trip in Europe are Icelands’ Reykjavik at £108 per night for an airbnb, and hotels for £135.
 Not far behind in the pricy list is Amsterdam, Netherlands, where an airbnb will set you back £102 a night, vs. £137 for a hotel.
 Both London, UK, and Stockholm in Sweden are priced at an average of £92 for each night of a trip, with hotels at £95 and £105 respectively.

 There were only seven locations in Europe where it actually works out cheaper to stay in a hotel than an airbnb.
-In Andorra, an average hotel costs around £43, while airbnbs are on offer for roughly £79 a night.
+In Andorra, hotel prices average at around £43, while airbnb pricing sits at roughly £79 a night.
 Latvia, Ukraine, Lithuania, Azerbaijan, Armenia and Estonia all cost between £40 - £46 to stay in an airbnb, with their marginally cheaper comparison hotels ranging from £30 - £44.

-Astana, Kazakhstan is the only city from the countries researched that had an identical average price for both airbnb and hotels, which came out at £37 for either option.
+Astana, Kazakhstan is the only city from the countries researched that has both identical hotel and airbnb pricing, coming out at £37 for either option.